 The Department of Homeland Security is weighing various options for wall construction or additional fencing on the border.
 DHS Secretary John Kelly is expected to present a proposal to President Trump, and the administration could then present a plan to Congress.

-, sources involved in high-level discussions with DHS are set to recommend the construction of additional fencing rather than a concrete wall, as President Trump called for during the campaign.
+As CNN reported Thursday, sources involved in high-level discussions with DHS are set to recommend the construction of additional fencing rather than a concrete wall, as President Trump called for during the campaign.

 Just hours before the GAO released its report Thursday, border security officials testified on Capitol Hill about the ongoing threat of drug cartels and their ability to breach security layers along the southwest border.